-My history with Mallorca began more than 20 years ago.
-Today, Mallorca for me is about family and friends, happy times and good food.
+My history with Mallorca began more than 20 years ago, when my children were tiny.
+Today, they are all grown, and Mallorca for me now is about family (still) and friends, happy times and good food.
 You can browse my Mallorcan cookbook here for free.

 Best chocolate on the island can be found in www.cachao.eu.by the Santa Catalina market in Palma.